sonos/torch-to-nnef/docs/tutos/4_dynamic_axes.md

 While batch dimensions is fine, the temporal one is different.

-What did just happen ?
+### What did just happen ?

-In reality this is quite normal, since some operation in the neural network happen on the time dimenssion the streaming dimensions outputed is an expression based on S:
+In reality this is quite normal, since some operations in the neural network happen on the time dimension the streaming dimensions outputed is an expression based on S:

 Since the first convolution has a kernel of 3 we need at least 3 frames to fill our [receptive field](https://en.wikipedia.org/wiki/Convolutional_neural_network), hence the -3.
 Since there is a stride of 2 and a max-pooling of 2: we divide original S by 4 .

-tract is able to manage this state of receptive field and the caching of RNN state for you seamlessly, you will just need to first:
+tract is able to manage this state of receptive field and the caching of RNN state for you seamlessly.
+To achieve that we need to pulse the network:

-- Pulse the network: Pulsing is a concept specific to tract.
+Pulsing is a concept specific to tract.
 It's choosing the time step at which you wish your network to operate.
  By example for this neural network you can select any pulse that would be a multiple of 4.
+Due to it's internal structure we discussed upper.
- By example 8:
+ As an example we select 8:

 ```bash
 tract custom_deepspeech.nnef.tgz